samuel-book/samuel_shap_paper_1/_sources/xgb_with_feature_selection/outline.md

     * Save comparison of local and benchmark decisions.

 * *Predicting differences between local and benchmark decisions*:
     * This experiment focuses on hospitals who would give thrombolysis to at least 50% more patients if the majority vote of 30 benchmark hospitals were applied.
-We build a model to predict those patients, out of patients who would be thrombolysed by the majority of the benchmark hospitals, who would be thrombolysed at a local unit.
+We build a model to predict those patients, out of patients who would be thrombolysed by the majority of the benchmark hospitals, who would *not* be thrombolysed at a local unit.
-    * Of all those patients thrombolysed by benchmark decision, build an XGBoost model to predict which patients would be thrombolysed at a local unit.
+    * Of all those patients thrombolysed by benchmark decision, build an XGBoost model to predict which patients would *not* be thrombolysed at a local unit.
     * Get Shap values for predictions.
         * Check consistency of Shap values and XGBoost Importance across k-fold replications
         * Compare Shap values and XGBoost Importance